nischay92/bank-automations/README.md

 - `audit.py`: allowlisted metadata logging and sanitized structural failure snapshots.
 - `examples/`: authored reusable capability and generated JSON Schema.
 - `REPORT.md`: design decisions, scope, and limitations.

-## Before submission

-Inspect the committed discovery, replay, failure, and human-handoff evidence; run tests on your machine; push the source and evidence to a public GitHub repository.
-Never commit `.env`, API keys, raw sensitive screenshots, or `runs/`.
-Send the repository URL (on its own line) from your application email address to the assignment address in the brief.
-This project does not send that email or publish a repository automatically.